Approximate Replicability in Learning: Introduction

 \subsection{Further Related Work}

-\paragraph{Replicable Learning} Replicable learning was introduced by \cite{GhaziKM21, ImpLPS22} and has played a central role in recent years in the study of various notions of stability \cite{KKMV23,moran2023bayesian,bun2023stability}, notably including differential privacy \cite{bun2023stability}.
+\paragraph{Replicable Learning} Replicable learning was introduced by \cite{GhaziKM21, ImpLPS22} and has played a central role in recent years in the study of various notions of stability \cite{bun2023stability,kalavasis2023statistical,moran2023bayesian}, notably including differential privacy \cite{bun2023stability}.
 Replicable algorithms are now known for a variety of classical problems, including mean estimation \cite{ImpLPS22, hopkins2024replicability,vander2024replicability}, distribution testing \cite{liu2024replicable, diakonikolas2025replicable, aamand2025structure}, clustering \cite{esfandiari2023replicable}, PAC Learning \cite{bun2023stability,kalavasis2024replicable, larsen2025improved}, and reinforcement learning \cite{eaton2023replicable, karbasi2023replicability, hopkins2025generative, eaton2025replicable}. \cite{ImpLPS22, kalavasis2024computational} study replicable quantile estimation over finite domains, while our threshold algorithm requires approximately replicable quantile estimation over arbitrary domains.
-Conversely, various works have also shown strong lower bounds implying replicability is either more costly than standard learning \cite{hopkins2024replicability,hopkins2025generative} or impossible (e.g. for learning infinite Littlestone classes) \cite{bun2023stability}).
+Conversely, various works have also shown strong lower bounds implying replicability is either more costly than standard learning \cite{hopkins2024replicability,hopkins2025generative} or impossible (e.g., for learning infinite Littlestone classes) \cite{bun2023stability}).

-Finally, related to our lower bounds on shared randomness, several recent works have studied the number of random bits needed to achieve replicability \cite{chase2023replicability, dixon2023list,vander2024replicability,chase2024local, hopkins2025role}. \cite{chase2023replicability} in particular also use Poincare-Miranda for this purpose, though list replicability and approximate replicability are incomparable: a list replicable algorithm may have few very different outputs, while an approximately replicable algorithm may product (infinitely) many similar outputs.
+Finally, related to our lower bounds on shared randomness, several recent works have studied the number of random bits needed to achieve replicability \cite{chase2023replicability, dixon2023list,vander2024replicability,chase2024local, hopkins2025role}. \cite{chase2023replicability} in particular also use Poincare-Miranda for this purpose to study an equivalent formulation called list-replicability \cite{dixon2023list}.
+List replicability is strictly stronger than approximate replicability (and, in particular, is statistically equivalent to \cite{ImpLPS22}'s original notion), and to the best of our knowledge the necessity of shared randomness for approximate replicability cannot be derived from their result.

 \paragraph{Approximate Replicable Learning}